rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

         What was the command to do this?

-### Fine-tuning tripwire
+### Fine-tuning Tripwire

-After installing tripwire, taking a snapshot of the system and then running the first integrity check you will more likely than not need to fine-tune tripwire to suit the needs of your particular environment.
+After installing Tripwire, taking a snapshot of the system and then running the first integrity check you will more likely than not need to fine-tune Tripwire to suit the needs of your particular environment.
-This is mostly because the default configuration and policy file that comes bundled with tripwire may not exactly fit your needs or reflect the actual objects on your file system.
+This is mostly because the default configuration and policy file that comes bundled with Tripwire may not exactly fit your needs or reflect the actual objects on your file system.

 You need to ascertain if the file system violations reported in the report file during the integrity check are actual violations or legitimate/authorized changes to your file system objects.
-Again tripwire offers several ways of doing this.
+Again Tripwire offers several ways of doing this.

 ### Updating the policy file

-Using this method you will change or fine-tune what tripwire considers violations to your file system objects by changing the rules in the policy file.
+Using this method you will change or fine-tune what Tripwire considers violations to your file system objects by changing the rules in the policy file.
 The database can then be updated without a complete re-initialization.
 This saves time and preserves security by keeping the policy file synchronized with the database it uses.

-You will use the report file you created earlier ( /root/tripwire_report.txt ) to fine-tune your policy file by first preventing tripwire from reporting the absence of files that were never on the filesystem in the first place.
+You will use the report file you created earlier ( /root/tripwire_report.txt ) to fine-tune your policy file by first preventing Tripwire from reporting the absence of files that were never on the filesystem in the first place.

 This will help to greatly reduce the length of the report file that you have to manage.

-#### To fine-tune tripwire
+#### To fine-tune Tripwire

 1. Use the grep command to filter out all lines in the report file that refers to missing files (i.e. Lines containing the word “Filename”).
 Redirect the output to another file - tripwire_diffs.txt.
 Type: